Click Here!

 - And most importantly - spouse, girl/boy friend not complaining about, noise, space used, electricity consumption, $$ invested, mess of "tank stuff" around aquarium, etc.....

 Getting yourself to this point is much more then just doing daily checking and maintenance, it is continuous observation, curiosity and study and sharing experiences with others.
 Participation on a good web forum is a must.
-(3Reef - ) Both from the learning aspect as will as providing "lessons learned" and other tips to fellow hobbyists and less experienced aquarists.
+(3Reef - ;D ) Both from the learning aspect as will as providing "lessons learned" and other tips to fellow hobbyists and less experienced aquarists.

 Sensing and identifying an imbalance in the aquarium becomes an innate skill.
 Not just from testing, but from noticing changes bases on past observations.
 Such events, become not a reason to get upset or have a panic attack, they become just routine events that usually are easily and simple to overcome or adjust to.